stellalc7/beat-connection/README.md

 - Local time updates automatically.
 - Top local news.
 - Smoother loading / setTimeout?
+- addEventListener for mouse movement if no mouse activity for X time, hide everything but the globe and local info (for projections).

 ### Shout outs
 Big hugs to everyone who gave me coding wisdom + inspiration.